-Wadham admits graduate students to the BPhil in Philosophy (a two-year Masters-level course) and the DPhil (doctorate) in Philosophy.
+Wadham admits graduate students to the BPhil in Philosophy (a two-year Masters-level course), the MSt in Ancient Philosophy, the MSt in Philosophy of Physics, and the DPhil (doctorate) in Philosophy.

 Oxford is one of the world's great centres for philosophy.
 More than one hundred and fifty professional philosophers work in the University and its colleges, between them covering a vast range of subjects within philosophy.
 Many are international leaders in their fields.
 The Faculty of Philosophy is one of the largest departments of philosophy in the world, and is widely recognized to be amongst the best.